List of Marvel Comics characters: H: Crusher Hogan

 Joseph "Crusher" Hogan is a wrestler in Marvel Comics.
 The character, created by Stan Lee and Steve Ditko, first appeared in Amazing Fantasy #15 (August 1962).

 Joseph Hogan, who went by the nickname Crusher Hogan, was a professional wrestler who worked for the Wrestling League.
 The Wrestling League was losing money due to a rival wrestling company.
 While his wife wanted him to quit, he instead offered cash money to whoever was able to beat him in wrestling.
 This worked as people would pay to fight him only to lose.

 Young Peter Parker, who had just been bitten by the radioactive spider and was looking to make money, took up the offer and put on a disguise to fight him.
 To Hogan's surprise, he was defeated and Peter won the money.

 Years later, Hogan works as a janitor at a gym.
 It was revealed that after his defeat at the hands of Spider-Man, his life went to pieces.
 His wife left him, the Wrestling League fell apart, and he's looked down upon by his peers.
 Hogan regales stories of how he "trained" Spider-Man and gave him his web shooters and costume.
 Hogan discovered that one of the boxers at the gym was in trouble with the local criminal Madame Fang.
 Hogan takes on her muscle Manslaughter Marsdale, but is overmatched.
 Spider-Man arrives to defeat Marsdale and afterwards confirms Hogan's stories, giving a little bit of credibility and respect to Hogan's reputation.

-During the "Venom War" storyline, Hogan and Doc Sawbones were commentators at a wrestling match at Grand Garden Arena where Symbiote Smith was supposed to go up against its wrestlers.
-The match was crashed by Eddie Brock, Bedlam, Tyro, and Wilde who want his son Dylan Brock and the Venom Symbiote handed to him.

-Alternate versions of Crusher Hogan

-In the House of M reality, Hogan appears as the Green Goblin, here a professional wrestling gimmick/moniker.
-Hogan worked with Spider-Man during his early years as a celebrity and is a friend outside the wrestling business.